zaphosting/docs/docs/vserver-linux-security-tips.md

 ### Configuration of Fail2Ban

-Fail2Ban is now installed, but not yet active and not yet configured.
+Fail2Ban is now installed, but not yet active or configured.
 Take a look at `/etc/fail2ban` and you will see that the following files should currently be located there:
 ```
 action.d fail2ban.d jail.conf paths-arch.conf paths-debian.conf
 fail2ban.conf filter.d jail.d paths-common.conf paths-opensuse.conf